 Hours Fished

-The above creeks have data available to calculate the hours fished.
-There are a few cases when start date is NA.
+We now process all locations together using a combination of method 1 and 3.
+All locations currently have both a start and stop date though this was not the case historically.
+There are cases when start date or stop date is NA.
 For these we fill in the start date assuming it is the sample date of the previous record.
+When the stop date is missing we assume it is the start date of the next record.
 Note that there are some records with 0 hours.
 These occur because trap visit data was entered when the trap was not in service and then a new trap visit entry was recorded once the trap started working again.
+There are some erroneous values.
+These will be addressed at the end of the script by setting limits.

 start_datetime stop_datetime site subsite stream hours_fished_methodology hours_fished